-The wave amplification and its downwind shift were associated with an increase in the speed of the approaching flow in the residual layer above the plain and its interaction with the effective topography of the crater rim.
-The effective topography is the actual topography plus the stably stratified layer produced by the lifting of the plain SBL over the rim.
-We hypothesize that the transition from the bifurcation phase to the WAI phase was caused by a wave instability in the upper bifurcation current produced by increasing vertical shear at the capping inversion, with weak winds in the cavity below and increasing winds in the stably stratified overflow.
+We hypothesize that the transition from the bifurcation phase to the WAI phase was caused by a growing wave instability in the upper bifurcation current produced by increasing vertical shear at the capping inversion, with weak winds in the cavity below and increasing winds in the stably stratified overflow.
 Following the abrupt 2245 MST transition, the WAI continued until 0220 MST when the maximum downslope winds at BASE and the mean downslope winds on the RIM and NEAR towers remained above 5 m s-1 (Fig. 5c).
 During this period, downward vertical velocity at the top of the RIM tower generally exceeded 0.6 m s-1 (Fig. 6e).
 Below the descending branch of the wave the 3 m AGL winds on the upper south-southwest sidewall at SSW4 maintained a speed of about 3 m s-1 during most of the WAI phase (Fig. 6f).
 The winds accelerated down the sidewall, producing gusty winds of up to 6 m s-1 at the SSW2 site.
 Interestingly, a sudden decrease in speed occurred at SSW4 when the flow over the rim exceeded 4.5 m s-1, possibly due to a bluff body flow separation in which the overflow is carried some distance into the crater before the cold air descends to the underlying sidewall and accelerates to SSW2.
 The strength and the position of the hydraulic jump on the sidewall were somewhat variable during the WAI phase, but the rising motions above the jump converge with the rising branch of the lee wave (Fig. 7d-g).
 Winds on the crater floor (3 m AGL at FLR) were nearly calm before the WAI, but intermittent speed increases occurred during the WAI, disturbing the cold pool on the basin floor (Fig. 6f).

 A first estimate of the depth of penetration of RL air into the basin can be obtained from TS-SW and TS-C temperature soundings, although the sounding locations are not always at the base or crest of the wave.
 The dual-Doppler wind field provides a second estimate, as there is a wind boundary between the nearly quiescent cold air that makes up the bulk of the crater atmosphere and the overflowing RL air (Fig. 7).
 Warmer temperatures below the rim at TS-SW than at TS-C (Figs. 7d and e) indicate a WAI in the descending branch of the wave.
 In the rising branch of the wave, the base of the RL separates the warm, high-speed RL air from the colder air in the bulk of the crater atmosphere and from cold air originating in the crater basin that is lifted well above the crater rim in response to the plunging air above the southwest sidewall (Fig. 7e-g).
 Both the descending and rising branches of the wave are confined above the southwest sidewall.